 All children must be picked up no later than 6:00pm.
-If you arrive past program closing hours, there will be a late pick-up fee of \$1.00 per minute beyond closing.
+If you arrive past the program's closing hours, there will be a late pick-up fee of \$1.00 per minute beyond closing.
 The late fee will be added to the weekly tuition plan by the Business Systems Office.